Thanosro/Credit-Card-Fraud/README.md

 | Neural Network | 0.6854 | 0.6831 | 0.5911 |
 | Random Forests | 0.8635 | 0.8333 | 0.5815 |

 Seemingly the above models are overfit since the training and test set results are significantly higher than the validation ones.
 Therefore, we tried altering the model paramters to generalize the models and reduce the overfit, but this led to significantly lower (more than 5%) validation set FDR.
 Finally, we chose as our final model the random forest, since it produced on average better test set results, with lower variance.
-The averrage 10-fold cross validation results for our final model were the following:
+The averrage 10-fold cross validation results for our final model after hyperparameter tuning were the following:

 | Model | Training | Test | OOT |
 |---|---|---|---|